Acupuncture has been practiced for thousands of years.

-Orthopedic vs Regular: is one better than the other?
+Acuplus, Fascial or Regular: Is one better than the other?

 One is not better than the other.
-Orthopedic is a specialty that focuses on more significant structural problems or physical performance issues.
+Acuplus and Fascial are specialty treatments that focus on more significant structural problems or physical performance issues.

-When should I have an orthopedic treatment vs. a regular one?
+When should I have an Acuplus or Fascial treatment vs. a regular one?

 If your shoulder aches from too much yoga, try regular.
-If you can barely move your shoulder because of a biking accident, try orthopedic.
+If you can barely move your shoulder because of a biking accident, try Acuplus or Fascial.
 If you twisted your ankle when running, try regular.
-If you broke your ankle while roller skating, try orthopedic.
+If you broke your ankle while roller skating, try Acuplus.
 You can probably think of similar examples.
 If you aren’t sure, come in for a visit or just contact us and we will advise you.

-Orthopedic visits take more time and involve more testing and applied techniques.
-We book only 2 ortho visits per hour.
+These visits take more time and involve more testing and applied techniques.
+We book only 2 of these per hour.
 In addition to acupuncture, we may use electro-stimulation, massage or cupping, and we may take time to teach you stretches or exercises that you can do at home.
 Although more expensive per visit, it often takes fewer visits to heal.

 Yes!
 We use pool-side recliners with blankets to keep you warm and comfy during treatment.
 These chairs are excellent for treating many types of ailments, even achy necks and backs.
 We use comfortably padded tables too, just in case we have to position you in a specific way or needle directly into your injured area.